costa-rica/NewsNexus10Db/docs/DATABASE_OVERVIEW.md

 #### Article ↔ EntityWhoCategorizedArticle (through ArticleEntityWhoCategorizedArticleContract)

 Articles can be categorized by multiple entities, and entities can categorize multiple articles.
 This relationship includes keyword and rating data.

+#### Article ↔ EntityWhoCategorizedArticle (through ArticleEntityWhoCategorizedArticleContracts02)

+Articles can be categorized by multiple entities with flexible key-value storage, and entities can categorize multiple articles.
+This relationship supports string, numeric, and boolean values for metadata storage.

 #### NewsApiRequest ↔ WebsiteDomain (through NewsApiRequestWebsiteDomainContract)